New York Caledonian Club Scottish Studies Program

 Scottish Gaelic Courses

-Intermediate Scottish Gaelic 102 will be held in fall 2023, along with Beginning Scottish Gaelic 101 for absolute beginners.
+The Winter/Spring 2024 session is the continuation of Scottish Beginning Gaelic 101 and Intermediate Scottish Gaelic 102 from fall 2023.
 Check below to sign up.
 All courses will be held virtually via ZOOM.
 You will receive a link after registration.

 Your Gaelic instructor